vatpac-technology/sops/docs/events/worldflight/Aerodromes/brisbane.md

 ### PDCs
 PDCs will be in use by default, to avoid frequency congestion.
 ACD shall send a PDC to each aircraft as they connect, prioritising those who connected first.
 Upon successful readback of the PDC, ACD shall direct the pilot to contact SMC when ready for pushback or taxi.

+The [PDC Indicator](../../../client/towerstrips.md#strips) will be displayed on a strip when a PDC has been sent to that pilot.

 !!! tip
     OzStrips displays strips in the Preactive bay ordered by connection time.
 Aircraft who connected first are shown down the bottom of the bay.